fgreco55/Finetuning/docs/Readme.txt

 5. The end-user GUI app does the same as the CLI, except there's a nice JavaFX GUI.     [still TBD]

+Notes:
+  FAQ type of files should not contain periods, question marks or exclamation marks.
+You want the question and answer on the same line.
+  Using a sentence delimiter will break apart the line, which is probably not a good thing.
+You want the embedding vector for entire question and answer.

 Frank G